Real loci in (log-) Calabi-Yau manifolds via Kato-Nakayama spaces of toric degenerations: Examples

 As a second, related family of examples we consider toric degenerations of K3 surfaces such that the associated intersection complex $(B,\P)$ has simple singularities.
+We take a subdivision of the polyhedral decomposition $\P$ of the tetrahedra $B$ studied in \S\ref{Subsect: quartic K3}, so that every point in the discriminant locus of the affine structure lies between different vertices of $\P$.
+By taking this subdivision we ensure that $(B,\P)$ has actually (strongly) semi-simple singularities as discussed in \S\ref{Subsect: Faithful and simple toric degenerations}.
+Recall that each toric irreducible component of the central fiber of a toric degeneration has momentum map image corresponding to a maximal cell of the polyhedral decomposition $\P$, hence in this case the central fiber of the degeneration has several more irreducible components, unlike in the non-simple case.
+We illustrate a face of the tetrahedra $B$, along with the subdivision $\P$ obtained by taking barycentric subdivisions in Figure \ref{Fig: simple}.

-In this case the possible topologies of $X_{0,\RR}^\KN$ are determined by Proposition~\ref{Prop: X_{0,RR}^KN in terms of extensions}.
-Interestingly, for the fibre over $1\in (O^\ls)^\KN=U(1)$, the question becomes a purely group-theoretic one.
+In this case the possible topologies of $X_{0,\RR}^\KN$ are determined by Theorem~\ref{Thm: X_{0,RR}^KN in terms of extensions}.
+Interestingly, for the fibre $X_{0,\RR}^\KN(1)$ over $1\in (O^\ls)^\KN=U(1)$, the question becomes a purely group-theoretic one.
 In fact, according to \eqref{Eqn: Monodromy formula for real locus}, for $\mu=1$ the translational part $\lambda$ of the affine monodromy representation does not enter in the computation.
-Moreover, by a classical result of Livn\'e and Moishezon, the linear part of the monodromy representation for an affine structure on $S^2$ with $24$ focus-focus singularities is unique up to equivalence \cite{Moishezon}, p.179.
+Moreover, by a classical result of Livn\'e and Moishezon, the linear part of the monodromy representation for an affine structure on $S^2$ with $24$ focus-focus singularities is unique up to equivalence \cite[pg.~179]{Moishezon}.
 The result says that there exists a set of standard generators $\gamma_1,\ldots, \gamma_{24}$ of $\pi_1(S^2\setminus\text{$24$ points},x)$, closed loops mutually only intersecting at $x$ and with composition $\gamma_1 \cdot\ldots \cdot\gamma_{24}$ homotopic to the constant loop, such that the monodromy representation takes the form